tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Guide/Contributing_to_Titanium/Platform_Development/Building_the_Titanium_SDK_From_Source.md

 ### Checking Out a Pull Request Locally

-If you want to test a changes that is a pull request on Github, you can add and checkout remote PR branches to your local titanium\_mobile repo.
-Note that there are over 10000 PRs in the titanium\_mobile Github repo, and over 10000 remote PR branches will be linked to your local repo.
+If you want to test a changes that is a pull request on Github, you can add and checkout remote PR branches to your local titanium-sdk repo.
+Note that there are over 10000 PRs in the titanium-sdk Github repo, and over 10000 remote PR branches will be linked to your local repo.
 They will not be downloaded until you explicitly clone them.

 **To add the remote PR branches:**

-1. From the root level of your titanium\_mobile repo, open the `.git/config` file.
+1. From the root level of your titanium-sdk repo, open the `.git/config` file.

-2. Locate the appcelerator/titanum\_mobile repo contents in the file.
-Note that the remote repo name will be different depending on how you retrieved the appcelerator/titanum\_mobile remote repo.
+2. Locate the tidev/titanium-sdk repo contents in the file.
+Note that the remote repo name will be different depending on how you retrieved the tidev/titanium-sdk remote repo.
 In the example below, it was name "upstream".

     ```
     [remote "upstream"]